michael105/minilib/doc/minilib.md

                (The last matched % in the regex calls p_match first)

               supply 0 for p_matched, when you do not need to extract matches.
-              This will treat % like a *, a following digit (0..9) in the regex is ignored
+              This will treat % in the regex like a *, a following digit (0..9) in the regex is ignored.

               $[1] .. $[9]
                call p_match_char
                p_match_char has to return either RE_MATCH or RE_NOMATCH.
-               Therefore it is possible to rule your own character classes, and so on.
+               Therefore it is possible to rule your own character classes, defined at runtime, and so on.
                When returning RE_NOMATCH,
                it is possible, the p_match and p_match_char callbacks are callen several times, but with different pos or len parameters.

               supply 0 for p_match_char, when you don't need it.
-              This will treat $ like ?, and match a following digit (0..9)
+              This will treat $ in the regex like ?, match a following digit (0..9), a following digit (0..9) in the regex is ignored.

+              if the argument st_match is nonnull,
+              st_match will be set to the first matching '%' location.

               returns: 1 on match, 0 on no match
               ( RE_MATCH / RE_NOMATCH )